thesyedbasim/formzones/README.md

 ## Contribution & Support

 For feedback, suggestions, or support, please open an issue or pull request on the GitHub repository.

+## LICENSE

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](https://github.com/thesyedbasim/formzones/blob/main/LICENSE) file for details.